-Nestled in the Seto Inland Sea, 14 kilometres southwest of the city of Hiroshima, the small island of Miyajima (宮島) is a holy place of Shintoism.
+Nestled in the Seto Inland Sea, 14 kilometers southwest of the city of Hiroshima, the small island of Miyajima (宮島) is a holy place of Shintoism.
 Officially known as Itsukushima, the island is more commonly referred to as “Miyajima”, literally “shrine island” in Japanese, thanks to its primary attraction, the centuries-old Itsukushima Shrine.

 Since ancient times, the Japanese have sensed the spiritual sanctity of the island.
-Thus, they have worshipped it as a divine being – so much so that commoners were forbidden from visiting.
+Thus, they worshipped it as a divine being – so much so that commoners were forbidden from visiting.
 Even the prominent Itsukushima Shrine had to be built floating next to the land, and not on it.
 Today, people can reside on the island but no one is allowed to give birth or die there.

 Constructed in 593 and later enlarged to its present size in 1168, Itsukushima Shrine is dedicated to the three Shinto sea goddesses: Ichikishima, Tagori, and Tagitsu.
-It is an outstanding example of sacred architecture in Japan, in which human elements are perfectly harmonised with nature.
+It is an outstanding example of sacred architecture in Japan, in which human elements are perfectly harmonized with nature.

-The Great Torii
+2. The Great Torii

 The current Great Torri was built in 1875 and is the eighth to occupy this site.
 During high tide, it appears like floating on the waves – a scene that has been traditionally ranked as one of the three most beautiful views in Japan.
 The torii looks even more photogenic at dusk when the sun seemingly descends through the holy gate.

-The Deer of Miyajima
+3. The Deer of Miyajima

 The island of Miyajima is also home to more than a thousand wild deer.
 They wander around the same sites as tourists and sleep on the walking path at night.
-According to local lore, they are the messengers of the goddesses and killing one was punishable by death until 1637.
+According to local lore, they are the messengers of the goddesses, and killing one was punishable by death until 1637.

 - Miyajima is easily accessible by train from Hiroshima.
 Take the JR train from Hiroshima station to Miyajimaguchi Station (25 minutes, 410¥ one way), then walk to the ferry pier where ferries depart frequently to Miyajima (10 minutes, 180¥ one way).
 The whole trip takes less than one hour and is covered by JR Pass.

 - Check the tide table before visiting Miyajima.
-Though the torii and the shrine look most impressive during high-tide, you can even walk to the gate at low-tide.
+Though the torii and the shrine look most impressive during high tide, you can even walk to the gate at low tide.